Applications close at 4.00pm on Friday 2 August 2019. Late applications will not be accepted.

 Will replacement CCTV cameras be funded?

 Replacement or camera upgrades are eligible for funding, however value for money is a key consideration for funding under the program.

 The value-for-money assessment will include consideration of any proposed additional functionality, the length of time cameras have been in operation, whether cameras have been properly maintained, and whether there is clear evidence that the CCTV system has been appropriately managed.
 This includes evidence that the system has been evaluated, including demonstrating the extent of its use and impact, and is appropriately managed through regular reviews and audits.
 Generally, it would be expected that replacement cameras would not be funded within seven years of initial installation.

 Can community groups apply for funding?

 Community groups cannot directly apply for funding.
-However, community organisations that wish to propose applications for public safety security infrastructure should contact their local council to discuss their ideas and potentially develop an application.
+However, community organisations that wish to propose project ideas for public safety security infrastructure should contact their local council to discuss their ideas and potentially develop an application.